kamenomi-dev/Lagrange.Core.NativeAPI.Cpp/README.md

 **Todo..., There is long to go**

+## Appendix

 ### Disclaimer

 ​	This unofficial project is affiliated with the Lagrange project, which means that the disclaimer of this project is consistent with that of [LagrangeDev/LagrangeV2](https://github.com/LagrangeDev/LagrangeV2) and there is no deviation..

+### Acknowledgement

+1. Thanks to the Lagrange project for providing the `Lagrange.Core.NativeAPI.dll` and the C++ ABI, which is the basis of this project.
+2. Thanks to nlohmann's JSON (MIT License) for providing function of parsing keystore file.
+3. Thanks to spdlog (MIT License) for providing a simple and easy-to-use logging library.
+   > I modified the import method of the header file inside to integrate it into the project according to the relative path in order to better integrate it into the project

 ## License